The Connecticut State Medical Society: Early history

 In the late 18th century, physicians in Connecticut worked toward legislation that would better regulate the practice of medicine.
 Politicians opposed to the creation of a state medical society suspected that doctors sought to create a monopoly and increase their income.
 Physicians assured the governor of Connecticut that a medical society with a licensing board would benefit citizens by providing protection from quack doctors and uneducated practitioners.
 In 1792, after a number of unsuccessful attempts by physicians to lobby the state government, the General Assembly of the State of Connecticut passed the Act of Incorporation of the Connecticut Medical Society.
 It is believed to be the first private charter to be granted by the State of Connecticut.
 The stated purpose of the Society was “the improving of medical practice, medical education, and friendly relations among physicians.”
 Under the 1792 charter, medical societies were created in each of Connecticut's eight counties.
-The State Medical Society membership consisted of the membership of the combined county societies.
+Membership in the State Medical Society was made up of the combined memberships of the county societies.
 County societies were to elect representatives to the state society meetings.
-Connecticut was the only state with an established hierarchy of state and local societies until at least the 1850s.
+Until at least the 1850s, Connecticut was the only state with an established hierarchy of state and local medical societies.

 The charter granted the Society the authority to appoint an examining committee to issue medical licenses.
 Licensing began immediately and in 1800 an amendment to the charter ruled that the Society could require new physicians in Connecticut to obtain a license to practice.
 The state legislature later overruled this part of the charter amid the Popular Health Movement of the 1830s–1850s and increasing pressure from practitioners of alternative medicine, particularly from followers of Samuel Thompson.
 After the Medical Act of 1842, and until 1893, a license was not required to practice medicine in the state.
 The Society continued to grant licenses until the Medical Practice Act was passed 1893 and the State of Connecticut took on the responsibility.
 By then, three medical societies had been chartered, the regulars, eclectics, and homeopaths.
 The Act created licensing boards that represented the interests of each group, and required all practicing physicians to receive a certificate of registration from the State Board of Health.

 The first meeting of the Connecticut Medical Society took place on October 9, 1792.
 The Society formalized its bylaws, established license and membership fees, and chose its official seal.
 Members would be required to reveal the contents of their prescriptions.
 Secret remedies and patent medicines were banned in an effort to combat quackery.
 In addition, members who were known to have “consulted” with anyone who prescribed secret or patent medicines were to be expelled from the Society.
 In 1797, Elisha Perkins, a founding member of the society, was expelled for patenting and marketing a metallic tractor he claimed could cure multiple diseases.
-While the medical establishment mostly denounced the invention, it's popularity grew, with George Washington purchasing a pair of Perkins Tractors.
+While the medical establishment mostly denounced the invention, its popularity grew, with George Washington purchasing a pair of Perkins Tractors.
 The device was later proven to be fraudulent.